 The University Tree Trail

-There are 3 digital routes covering North Campus, South Campus and Whitworth Park.
+There are 3 digital routes for the University Tree Trail, covering North Campus, South Campus and Whitworth Park.

 Oxford Road Corridor have partnered with Jonathan Schofield, Blue Badge Guide since 1996 and Editor-at-Large of Manchester Confidential, to create routes around Oxford Road that reveal the area’s fascinating history.
 Three 45-60 minute self-guided walks are available to below and include links to printer-friendly PDFs of the tour with a map to follow.

 Route 1 - Civic Splendour, Mills and Warehouses